Skip to content

 It helps to stay connected with the lives of people we care about.

-Amazing, how far we have come due to technology.
+Amazingly, how far we have come due to internet technology like Facebook and e-commerce.

-We must salute the people who innovated this technology.
+We must salute the people who innovated these technologies and make us more interconnected across the globe.

 Kudos to Facebook CEO Mark Zuckerberg.